Early Collaborative Games of Fantasy and Imagination

 - Consequences: A Complete Story in the Manner of the Old Parlour Game in Nine Chapters Each by a Different Author (1933; a collaborative novel structured like the game of "Consequences," including one chapter by Elizabeth Bowen and another by A.E.
 Coppard)

-For more game manuals ca. 1870-1910, here's a bibliography of texts usually available at Google Books, HathiTrust, or the Internet Archive.
+For more game manuals ca. 1870-1910, many of those with sections on forfeits are collected on this page, but here's a bibliography of texts usually available at Google Books, HathiTrust, or the Internet Archive.
 It was published in 1913--coincidentally, the same year as Edith Nesbit's "magic city game" in Wings and the Child.
 Here on Neocities, "Historical Games" also has a good bibliography and introductions to various games.

 There are a lot of pre-19th Century parlor game sources (further contexts for many sources are linked in a discussion of redeeming pledges / forfeits):